fhunleth/tablet/README.md

 Here are some of Tablet's features:

 * `Kino.DataTable`-inspired API for ease of switching between Livebook and console output
-* Automatic column sizing
-* Multi-column wrapping for tables with many rows and few columns
-* Data eliding for long strings
-* Customizable data formatting and styling
-* Unicode support for emojis and other wide characters
-* `t:IO.ANSI.ansidata/0` throughout
 * Small.
 No runtime dependencies.
 Intentionally minimal feature scope.
+* Emoji and CJK character width calculations w/o external dependencies
+* Multi-column wrapping for tables with many rows and few columns
+* Built-in styles and callback interface for customization
+* Embraces `t:IO.ANSI.ansidata/0`.
+Allows decision for ANSI code insertion to be deferred or extended.

 [![Run in Livebook](https://livebook.dev/badge/v1/pink.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Ffhunleth%2Ftablet%2Fblob%2Fmain%2Fnotebooks%2Ftablet.livemd)

+If you're comparing tabular data rendering libraries, Tablet sacrifices flexibility in how individual cells can be rendered for small size.
+Color selection, text alignment, border characters, etc. are all grouped into the style.
+If you're happy with the built-in styles, rendering may be a one-liner.
+See [`table_rex`](https://hex.pm/packages/table_rex) for another option.

 ## Example